charanraj28/charanraj28/README.md

 ###

-<p align="left">✨ Passionate about software development and problem-solving; energised by the creative process and continuous learning, dedicated to making a positive impact.<br><br>🎲 Interests: Drawing and painting</p>
+<p align="left">✨ Passionate about software development,web develpment and problem-solving; energised by the creative process and continuous learning, dedicated to making a positive impact.<br><br>🎲 Interests: Drawing and painting</p>

 ###